David Moyes: Kurt Zouma starting in West Ham's match against Watford not impacted by cat video

 - 'I left a hole in Terry's foot' - FA seeks clarity on Rooney comments

-Moyes comments came shortly after Essex Police released a statement confirming they were conducting their own enquiries into the incident, which the Metropolitan Police has decided against investigating earlier on Tuesday.
+Moyes comments came shortly after Essex Police released a statement confirming they were conducting their own enquiries into the incident, which the Metropolitan Police had decided against investigating earlier on Tuesday.

 The statement read: "We are aware of a video circulating on social media relating to an incident involving a cat which members of our communities may find distressing.